ScriptFUSION/Porter/README.md

 Options may be configured by some of the methods listed below.

- - `addTransformer(Transformer)` &ndash; Adds a transformer to the end of the post-import transformation queue.
+ - `addTransformer(Transformer)` &ndash; Adds a transformer to the end of the transformation queue.
  - `addTransformers(Transformer[])` &ndash; Adds one or more transformers to the end of the transformation queue.
  - `setContext(mixed)` &ndash; Specifies user-defined data to be passed to transformers.
  - `setCacheAdvice(CacheAdvice)` &ndash; Specifies a caching strategy; see [caching](#caching) for more.